Novalexdroid/color-contrast-checker/Readme.md

 ## Installation Guide

 ### Step 1: Clone or Download the Extension
-1. Download the repository as a ZIP file or clone it using Git:
+1. Download the repository as a ZIP file or clone it using Git
 2. Extract the contents of the ZIP file, if applicable.

 ### Step 2: Open the Extensions Page in Your Browser